 User Experience research (UX) as a discipline has exploded over the years.
 It has now (rightfully) begun to get credited as a vital discipline directly responsible for the success (and failure) of products.
-Unfortunately, it is also ranks as one of the most misunderstood of all disciplines.
+UX design is possibly the most important piece of the jigsaw in building successful products and yet it remains as one of its most misunderstood.

 UX design combines skills borrowed from varying separate disciplines including graphic design, user experience research, process flows, information architecture, copy writing and human interface design which by itself is a combination of interface (UI) design, principles borrowed from human psychology learnings from design thinking.
 This is exactly what makes this field particularly challenging to master.
 It takes years of experience to learn and master each of these varied disciplines.
 This is followed by having the wisdom and experience of knowing which toolset you need to use from which discipline to get a desired outcome.
 This is what makes great UX designers a much sought after breed, very much like their full stack development counterparts.